tlmp59/nvim-config/README.md

 - [x] setup undotree
 - [x] nvim navic --> repace with nvim-treesitter-context
 - [x] hide cmdline when open mini.pick --> plugin issue wait for solution
+- [x] create a winbar to separate buffers, since it kinda hard to see file under, winbar should include
+- - [x] filename
+- - [x] filetype
+- - [x] fileencoding
+- [x] ricing tmux --> got the first step this can took longer than i thought
+- [x] let oil lazy load and use telescope file brownser instead --> telescope-file-browser is a bit slow on large file (solve -> just disable git_status opt)
+- [x] PROBLEM with finds colorscheme, seem like some how is doesnt work --> use telescope
+- [x] increase startup time [Neovim & Lazy - Blazingly Fast Startup](https://www.youtube.com/watch?v=7vPwPx9u5cc)